Perfect for pairing with other programs.

 Local consultants communicate directly with students with disabilities to ensure that they have full information about accommodations.

-Students have internet access on campus and at their residences and are encouraged to bring a wireless-enabled laptop.
+Students have internet access on campus and at their housing and are encouraged to bring a wireless-enabled laptop.

 Nature of Classes